ken-inoue/lab_protocols/PCR_for_Genotyping.md

 PCR products can be checked by agarose gel electrophoresis.

 ### Notes
+- Samples can be frozen after this step
-See [Fragment Analysis](Frag_analysis.md) procedure for next steps for processing of PCR products
+- See [Fragment Analysis](Frag_analysis.md) procedure for next steps for processing of PCR products